 Should I Get a Drawing Tablet to Learn How to Draw?

-When you are first learning how to draw the first thing that comes to mind is using a paper and pencil.
+When you are first learning how to draw the first thing that comes to mind is using a paper and pencil rather than a drawing tablet.
 But, thanks to technology we have much more advanced tools to use when it comes to drawing, including a drawing tablet.
 But should you use it for learning how to draw?

 You should get a drawing tablet for learning how to draw as it is much more convenient.
 You don’t need to constantly resharpen your pencils or refill your ink pens.
 It is also a one-time purchase that would last around 3-5 years meaning you don’t have to spend a large amount of money maintaining it.